 Bay Checkerspot (Euphydryas editha bayensis)

-The Bay Checkerspot is a threatened subspecies of Edith’s checkerspot butterfly found in a very small region of the United States.
-It is the black banding of this butterfly that gives it its unique appearance and its name.
+The Bay Checkerspot is a threatened subspecies of Edith’s checkerspot butterfly, known scientifically as Euphydryas editha bayensis.
+Found in a very small region of the United States, this butterfly is celebrated for its distinctive black banding, which gives it its unique appearance and its name.

 Scientific Classification